D-G-D/Python/Technical Notes/[PY-01] What is Python?.md

 ## Python distributions

-A **Python distribution** is a software bundle, containing, at least, a Python interpreter and the corresponding version of the standard library.
+A **Python distribution** is a software bundle, containing, at least, a Python interpreter (to run the Python code) and the corresponding version of the standard library.
 It also includes a collection of packages and one or more package managers for installing, uninstalling or updating packages.
 All distributions have a **package manager** called `pip`, and some distributions have a specific package manager.

 One option for working with Python is to start a Python kernel directly in a **shell** application associated to the operating system of your computer.
 Shell apps are typically called **Terminal** in Mac/Linux computers and **Prompt** in Windows computers.
 For this approach to work, the shell app has to find the Python files.
 This is automatic when the folder where the Python distribution is in the **path** of that shell.
 In the contrary, you have to know where to find it.